pex-tool/lambdex/README.md

 This bundles function.py within the pex environment and instructs lambdex to call the python function `my_handler` when being invoked by AWS.

+If you would like to build a GCP Cloud Function, you will need to specify the name of the entrypoint module to be `main.py`.

+    lambdex build -s example_http_function.py -M main.py lambda_function.zip

 ### step 3 (optional): test your lambdex function

 Once you have created a lambdex file, you can test it as if it were being invoked by Amazon using `lambdex test`.